-Feel Good (March 19, 2020): LGBT dramedy includes romance and addiction starring Mae Martin as herself a comedian in recovery.
+Feel Good (March 19, 2020 – ): LGBT dramedy includes romance and addiction starring Mae Martin as herself a comedian in recovery.
 Lisa Kudrow plays Mae’s mom.
 Two seasons.

 Always Be My Maybe (2019): Romcom written by, produced by and starring Randall Park, with Ali Wong and great bit by Keanu Reeves.

 Crash Landing on You (2019 – 2020): Korean romance soap opera with plenty of bad guys and drama.
 Addictive.
 Story line includes crash landing in North Korea.
 8.7 on IMDB.
 17 episodes.

 Queen of Flow (2018): Spanish Novela about a powerful woman, revenge, music and drug cartels.
 BEWARE – addictive.
 82 episodes in Season 1 and 85 in Season 2.

 Call the Midwife (2012 – ) 11 seasons committed, still ongoing in 2020.
 Historical drama.
 Highly rated, but mostly will be enjoyed by women.
 Based on the memoirs of Jennifer Worth.
 Takes place in East London in the late-1950s to mid-1960s.
 Each episode is a self contained story where the main characters are consistent but story characters get introduced, often with a social lesson, many on sensitive topics.
 Vanessa Redgrave narrates.